Observers' Guide to the Civil Service Commission

 Within one year of resignation, an agency may restore a former permanent employee to his or her previous job, without examination, if the position is unfilled when reinstatement is sought.
 Alternatively, reinstatement can occur to any vacant position for which the employee was eligible to transfer when the resignation occurred.

 Beyond one year from the resignation date, reinstatement requires Commission approval.
-The CSC must find that the reinstatement is "for good cause shown and where the interests of the government would be served."
-(Classified Service Rules, § 5.4).
+The Commission must find that the reinstatement is "for good cause shown and where the interests of the government would be served."
+(Classified Service Rules, Section 5.4).
 The Commission certifies the former employee for permanent appointment.
 Reinstatements following resignation are not in order where a preferred eligible list or a mandatory re-employment list exists.

 - The Establishment of Rating Keys for Written Tests

-Two members of the CSC act as Chairpersons of the Committee(s) on Appeals.
+Two members of the Commission act as Chairpersons of the Committee(s) on Appeals.
 For each written examination, the Division of Testing Services prepares a proposed list of correct answers.
 A Committee on Appeals reviews candidates' objections to these "tentative" answer keys.
-Professional staff from the Department's Testing Division analyze candidate objections and forward their recommendations to the Committee on Appeals.
+Professional staff from the Department of Civil Service's Testing Division analyze candidate objections and forward their recommendations to the Committee on Appeals.
 The Committee on Appeals decides whether the exam rating keys should be adjusted, based upon candidates' objections and the Testing Division's analyses.
-After review, the Committee submits rating keys to the full CSC.
-The CSC must approve final rating keys.
+After review, the Committee submits rating keys to the full Commission.
+The Commission must approve final rating keys.
 Once final rating keys are approved, eligible lists can be established.

 - Appeals of Examination Results